ALABAMA MUSHROOM SOCIETY, INC.

 8.01 Books and Records

-The corporation shall keep correct and complete books and records of account and shall keep minutes of the proceedings of all meetings of its board of directors, a record of all actions taken by board of directors without a meeting, and a record of all actions taken by committees or chapter of the board.
+The corporation shall keep correct and complete books and records of account and shall keep minutes of the proceedings of all meetings of its Board of Directors, a record of all actions taken by Doard of Directors without a meeting, and a record of all actions taken by committees or chapters of the Board.
 In addition, the corporation shall keep a copy of the corporation’s Articles of Incorporation and Bylaws as amended to date.

 8.02 Fiscal Year